Takhmina175/Directory-of-Houses-To-Rent/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Renting Houses/Appartments in Turkey
+House/apartments renting portal

-> The project developed with the purpose to help tourists to find house or appratment while staying or traveling around Turkey.
+> The project developed to help tourists find a house or apartment while staying or traveling around Turkey.
 The portal provides search results with the option of price and place to stay.

 ![screenshot](./app_screenshot.png)